stefan-hoeck/idris2-tutorial/src/Tutorial/Functor.md

 From the concept of *mapping a pure function over values in a context* follow some derived functions, which are often useful.
-Here they are some of them for `IO`:
+Here are some of them for `IO`:

 ```idris
 mapConstIO : b -> IO a -> IO b